With an estimated 75% of women colouring their hair, we know they can’t all be going to a hairdressing salon. Home colour is big business.

 What about colour from a box?

-Julie Peacocke, Creative Director of Lily Jackson Hair & Makeup in Darlinghurst explains:
+Julie Peacocke, Creative Director of Lily Jackson Hair & Makeup explains:

 “You firstly need to understand the true colour of your hair (known as level).
 Then you need to understand how much lift or depth you require to achieve your desired shade.
 Pharmacy or supermarket colour from a box can never deliver predictable, uniform or safe results.
 And you can forget about any advanced colour techniques like highlights or balliage – it’s just impossible to do on your own.”